jrauschnot/ufos/README.md

 * Software: JavaScript

 ## Results:
-- The UFO finder may be utilized to filter search criteria using 1-5 key attributes: Date, City, State, Country, and Shape of the object (see image below).
+- The UFO finder may be utilized to filter search criteria using 1-5 key attributes: Date, City, State, Country, and/or Shape of the object (see image below).

 <img width="288" alt="Screen Shot 2022-03-02 at 9 04 24 PM" src="https://user-images.githubusercontent.com/93015602/156499814-293fe046-a38c-4002-8867-fb1c16506911.png">